danielharrington06/COMP0002-C-Coursework/README.md

 talk about `arenaGrid[y][x]`

 like the drawapp, the coordinate system has its origin in the top left corner and the x-axis extends to the right, and the y-axis extends downwards

+explain about stderr for testing and malloc failures

+explain how to test and try different things in the code

+explain limtis on number of obstacles and markers